BentoBoxWorld/docs/docs/FAQ.md

 ## How do I start writing addons for BentoBox?
 Is there an API?

-Yes, there is definitely an API!
+Yes, there is definitely an API.
 Writing addons is very similar to writing plugins except there is a lot more API available for things like teams, protections, commands, panels and pasting.

 Follow [this tutorial](Tutorials/api/addons/Create-an-addon.md) to create your first addon!